Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Characterization of equilibrium and minimum disequilibrium

 \section{Characterization of equilibrium and minimum disequilibrium}

 In this section we pose an abstract optimization problem that can be used to characterize an equilibrium, and as a by-product, we introduce the concept of minimum disequilibrium.
-Connections to the Nikaido-Isoda function are discussed as well.
+We also motivate this concept by discussing connections with unit commitment in electricity markets.